Encyclopedia Brown

-Encyclopedia Brown is a series of children’s books featuring the adventures of boy detective Leroy Brown, nicknamed "Encyclopedia" for his intelligence and range of knowledge.
+Encyclopedia Brown is a series of children's books featuring the adventures of boy detective Leroy Brown, nicknamed "Encyclopedia" for his intelligence and range of knowledge.
 The 29 books in the children's literature series were written (one co-written) by Donald J. Sobol, with the first book published in 1963 and the last published posthumously in 2012.
 In addition to the main books, the Encyclopedia Brown series has spawned a comic strip, a TV series, and compilation books of puzzles and games.

 Sobol's first Encyclopedia Brown book was written in two weeks; subsequent books took about six months to write.
 Its main publisher was Bantam Skylark.

 Style

 Each book in the Encyclopedia Brown mystery series is self-contained in that the reader is not required to have read earlier books in order to understand the stories.
 The major characters, settings, etc. are usually introduced (or reintroduced) in each book.

 Books featuring Brown are subdivided into a number—usually ten or more—of (possibly interlinked) short stories, each of which presents a mystery.
 The mysteries are intended to be solved by the reader, thanks to the placement of a logical or factual inconsistency somewhere within the text.
 This is very similar to the layout of Donald Sobol's other book series, Two-Minute Mysteries.
 Many of the mysteries involve Brown helping his father, the local police chief, solve a crime; Brown outwitting town bully Bugs Meany, the leader of a gang known as the Tigers; or Brown being aided by Sally Kimball, his partner, close friend, and bodyguard.
-Brown, his father, or Sally invariably solves the case by exposing this inconsistency, detailed in the "Answers" section in the back of the book.
+Brown, his father, or Sally invariably solves the case by exposing the inconsistency, detailed in the "Answers" section in the back of the book.